Micronised progesterone- Side Effects, Precautions and Contraindications

 What side effects can Micronised Progesterone cause?

-• Take it after food to reduce these side effects
+• If taken by mouth, take after food to reduce these side effects.

 • Breast tenderness